Student Safety Guide

 - Title IX officer: The Title IX coordinator prepares and distributes materials to educate members of the campus community on their right against discrimination.
 The coordinator’s office receives and processes student inquiries regarding harassing behavior.
 The office also implements grievance procedures and produces an annual report on campus sexual harassment statistics.
 You can usually find a Title IX link on your school’s homepage.

 - Mass notification system: Emergency notification systems vary from school to school, but information on all emergency procedures and contact information should be viewable on a school’s homepage.
 Common systems include text alerts, outdoor sirens, public address systems, email, and voicemail.
 Students might consider contacting local authorities for additional resources regarding alert systems in their area, as these systems are sometimes overseen by civil defense authorities.
-The Public Safety and Homeland Security Bureau website lists a number of schools and their alert systems.

 - Reporting: To comply with the Clery Act, all schools receiving federal funding must produce an annual campus crime report on October 1st.
 The database must provide information for the last four years.
 Reports reflect alleged criminal offenses (not convictions), and are provided by non-police authorities.
 The Campus Safety and Security Data Analysis Cutting Tool is the first stop for school-specific statistics.